rravikumar11/movielens_harvardx/README.md

 # movielens_harvardx

-Predictive model guessing the rating over a movie with user and time data.
+Predictive model guessing the rating of a movie with user and time data.
 Part of the capstone for HarvardX's Data Science certification.

 Starting with the fundamentals established in the HarvardX Data Science: Machine Learning course, we develop the model further by including more effects and incorporating regularization.
 Through these efforts, we achieve a residual mean square error (RMSE), essentially the average error of a given prediction, of 0.864525.